Skip to content

 Profile

 Originally a Product Design Manager for whitewater kayaks at Perception Kayaks USA, I began my work at Clemson University in 2001 as a Laboratory Technologist.
 I progressed through the ranks at Clemson serving as Lecturer, Senior Lecturer, Instructor, and currently as an Assistant Professor.
 I serve as the Director of the Package Testing Laboratory which supports undergraduate labs, graduate student research, and industry service projects.
-I currently serve as the Chair of the Technical Division at the International Safe Transit Association and hold a seat on their Global Board of Directors.
+Externally, I serve as the Chair of the Technical Division at the International Safe Transit Association and hold a seat on their Global Board of Directors.
 I am a member of the Editorial Board for the Journal of Packaging Science and Technology and serve as reviewer for several packaging related journals.

 Research Interests